yonatan19-meet/y2s18-jquery-1/README.md

 2. Implement a simple **to-do list application**.
 The user should be able to add items to do by clicking an "Add" button, and delete items once they have finished them with a "Finished" button.

 ### 2.4 &ensp; Editing DOM Classes
+1. Create a dropdown menu using jQuery.
+Use [this link](https://www.w3schools.com/howto/howto_js_dropdown.asp) to help you get started, but note that **they do not use jQuery**.
+Make sure you use jQuery in your version.

 ## 3 &ensp; Resources
 1. CSS Rotate: https://www.w3schools.com/cssref/css3_pr_transform.asp